kamran-haider/kamranhaider.org/_posts/blog/2019-05-03-ml-generalizing.md

 </center>

 In this case, we still have no noise in the measurements but we begin with a model that is outside of the class that generates the model and increase complexity eventually matching up with the model that generated the data.
 As expexted, since the patterns in the data are real, the simpler models tend to ignore them and underfit.
 Underfitting is characterized by poor performance on both training and test sets, as seen in the table.
 As we increase the model complexity, we can reduce errors on both training and test sets.
 Just to reiterate, the reason why training and test set performances improve concomitantly with complex models and in the absence of noise is that any patterns in the training data can be assumed to be genuine and hence a complex model can account for such patterns.
+In the noise-less case, our problem simply reduces to making sure that our model belongs to the same class as the data generating function.

 Let's move into the real world now and introduce some noise.